robdmc/pandashells/README.md

+* * * * * * * * *
-<span style="color: red;"> Note.
+Note.
 There is a bug in Pandas 18.1 that quotes all floating point numbers in CSV output.
 See <a href="https://github.com/pydata/pandas/commit/d814f433940031029f1ddf0d9abdecdf4ad31dac">this link</a>.
 Pandashells will quote all floating point numbers on output with this version of Pandas.
 As of 8/23/16, the master of branch of Pandas on github has this problem fixed.
-You can build the latest master until the next Pandas release to mitigate this problem if you wish./span>
+You can build the latest master until the next Pandas release to mitigate this problem if you wish.
+* * * * * * * * *

 Pandashells
 ===